Enumerating Non-Stable Vector Bundles: Some fundamental results and constructions for simplicial sets

 \section{Some fundamental results and constructions for simplicial sets}

 Let $\sset$ be the category of simplicial sets, with the usual (Kan-Quillen) model structure.
 In this section, we focus on the associated pointed category $\sset_*$ of pointed simplicial sets, with the induced model structure (see \cite{Hir}).
-We first recall the following well-known result (\cite[Chapter I, Lemma 7.3]{GJ}). \begin{theorem} Let $q: E\rightarrow B$ be a Kan fibration of Kan complexes, with fiber $F$ over $*\in B_0$; fix a vertex $v: \Delta^0\rightarrow F\subset E$ as base point of $F$ and $E$.
-There is the \emph{boundary map} $\partial: \pi_n(B, *)\rightarrow\pi_{n-1}(F, v)$, which is a group homomorphism for each $n\geqslant 2$, fitting into a long exact sequence of pointed sets ($\pi_1$ are groups and $\pi_n$ for $n\geqslant 2$ are abelian groups)